 Supported by FFP, FPA®’s Pro Bono Program activates financial planning volunteers to deliver pro bono services to people in need, helping underserved individuals and families—including low- to moderate-income individuals, inmates, young adults, military, domestic violence survivors, homeless individuals and more—to build assets and improve their lives.

-Local Initiatives Support Corporation (LISC), a nonprofit CDFI that supports community development initiatives in 37 cities and through a rural program that reaches more than 2,200 counties in 45 states.
+Local Initiatives Support Corporation (LISC), a nonprofit CDFI that supports community development initiatives in 37 cities and through a rural program that reaches 45 states.
 LISC works with a vast network of community partners, including through over 100 Financial Opportunity Centers® (FOCs).
 FOCs provide income supports as well as career and financial coaching services that help low- to- moderate income families improve their finances.
-Working with Chinese Community Center and Wesley Community Center, LISC will pilot the integration of pro bono financial planning into the FOCs’ existing programming.
+Working with 4 FOC’s in Houston, LISC will support the integration of pro bono financial planning into the FOCs’ programming.

 In partnership with Building Homes for Heroes (BHH), the NAPFA Consumer Education Foundation (NCEF) provides pro bono financial planning services to wounded veterans of the Afghanistan and Iraq conflicts, through which NAPFA Certified Financial Planner® volunteers are matched with a veteran for up to a 2-year period.

 Together with the Pro Bono Committee of the Financial Planning Association of Minnesota, Prepare + Prosper will boost the integration of financial planning within its free tax, financial coaching, and financial inclusion programs, in order to more effectively help its customers build long-term financial health through a financial continuum of care that better routes customers to financial counseling, financial coaching, and/or financial planning.